digital-skills-for-researchers-pd/project-example/course files/DMP.md

 ## OWNERSHIP, COPYRIGHT & IP

-. | .
+The copyright and other IP is owned/held by: | (indicate)
 ------------  | ------------
-The copyright and other IP is owned/held by: |
 The University of Auckland (normal situation for research undertaken by university staff) | *INDICATE* The student (research by research student in the normal course of study, which does not fall into any of the other categories.)| *INDICATE*
 Joint ownership (research conducted in collaboration: copyright and IP ownership are documented in an agreement between the organisations) | *INDICATE*